shlomiassaf/ngrid/libs/apps/table/features/src/lib/modules/column-features/column-reorder/column-reorder.component.md

 `my-custom-drag-handler` will be rendered on each header cell and should take care of all re-order logic.

-You can extend `[negTableColumnDrag]`, make it a component, add your custom drag handler icons and more..
+You can extend `[pblTableColumnDrag]`, make it a component, add your custom drag handler icons and more..

 I> The `drag` plugin is using `@angular/cdk/drag` as the low level package for handling drag and drop, you can benefit from other features this library offers when building you own custom solution.